What graduate degrees does Tulane's School of Liberal Arts offer?

-The School of Liberal Arts graduate degree programs are listed below by program type.
+Tulane's School of Liberal Arts offers graduate degrees at the PhD, MA, and MFA levels, as well as ‘4+1’ accelerated MA degrees and graduate certificates.
 For a listing of all graduate programs at Tulane University, please see the Tulane University Catalog website.

 Anthropology